Telex Teletype Machine: What It Is And What A Telex Operator Does

 A telex or teletype machine is similar to a typewriter.
 It is a printer that is connected to a telegraph type machine that transmits data to another telex machine via telephone circuits using electrical signals.
 When you type your information on the keyboard it is typed onto a tape, which is coded.
-There is paper in the telex as well for you to keep a back up copy of what you are sending.
+There is the paper in the telex as well for you to keep a backup copy of what you are sending.
 Once you are finished typing your information you then dial the number on a rotary dialer.
 When the telex machine that you are transmitting to answers, you then press a button and send your tape through a tape reader.
 A confirmation of receipt along with a printed copy will be sent to the sending telex machine once the data has been received.

 Using The Keyboard